robotframework/SeleniumLibrary/docs/extending/EXTENDING_SELENIUMLIBRARY.rst

 The example also shows the usage of the ``context`` object and the `LibraryComponent`_ class.
-The ``context`` object is a instance of the SeleniunLibrary which provides access the the SeleniumLibrary methods, example to the Selenium WebDriver instance.
-Without the ``context`` object, the ``BrowserKeywords``  and ``DesiredCapabilitiesKeywords`` classes would not have access to the SeleniunLibrary common methods and objects.
+The ``context`` object is a instance of the SeleniunLibrary which provides access the the SeleniumLibrary methods from the ``BrowserKeywords``  and ``DesiredCapabilitiesKeywords`` classes.
+Example ``context`` object provides access to the Selenium WebDriver instance.

-The ``LibraryComponent`` wrapper class, which provides easier shortcuts the ``context`` object methods and example provides general logging methods.
-Example the Selenium WebDriver instance in the context in:
-``self.ctx.driver``, but the ``LibraryComponent`` provides a shortcut and it can be accessed with ``self.driver``
+The ``LibraryComponent`` is a wrapper class, which provides easier shortcuts the ``context`` object methods and example provides general logging methods.
+Example the Selenium WebDriver instance in the context: ``self.ctx.driver``, but the ``LibraryComponent`` provides a shortcut and it can be accessed with: ``self.driver``

 Creating a new library by getting active library instance
 ---------------------------------------------------------
+Getting the active library instance provides way to create a new library that it does not automatically contain keywords from the SeleniumLibrary.
+This eases the name space handling and if only new keywords are created, user does not have to prefix the keywords with the library name.
+This way also allows user to freely choose the Robot Framework `library API`_.
-* Creating a new library by getting active library instance from Robot Framework.
+The `instance example`_ shows a way how the active SeleniumLibrary is get from the Robot Framework.
+The example shows how to declare ``Get Browser Desired Capabilities`` and ``Open Browser`` keywords to the new library and the example uses the `static keyword API`_.

 Extending the SeleniumLibrary dynamically
 -----------------------------------------